 He burst onto the New York scene as the chef of Po, which he opened in 1993 with business partner, Joe Bastianich.
 Babbo Ristorante e Enoteca followed, with more acclaim, three stars from The New York Times’ dining critic at the time, Frank Bruni.
 Batali and Bastianich have have since opened other successful restaurants in New York, California, and Las Vegas.

 Batali’s television career began with Food Network in 1996 after opening Po.
 After his show Molto Mario, was not renewed, Batali stopped competing in the network’s popular series, Iron Chef America.
-He has written more than eight books including a Babbo cookbook and most recently, Molto Gusto, which includes recipes from his New York restaurant, Otto.
+He has written more than eight books including a Babbo cookbook, and his notable, Molto Gusto, which includes recipes from his New York restaurant, Otto.

 In 2010, along with partners Lidia Bastianich and Oscar Farinetti, Batali opened Eataly, a 50,000-foot Italian marketplace and food court in New York’s Flatiron District, featuring five small restaurants and a rooftop alpine beer trattoria.